HMAS Quickmatch (G92): World War II

 In October, Quickmatch arrived in Australia for a refit.
 After this, she remained in Australian waters until March 1945, when she was reassigned to the British Pacific Fleet.
 As part of this force, Quickmatch took part in operations in support of the American seizure of Okinawa and attacks on the Japanese home islands.
 The ship received six battle honours for her wartime service: "English Channel 1942", "Atlantic 1943", "Indian Ocean 1943–44", "Sabang 1944", "Pacific 1944–45", and "Okinawa 1945".

 Post-war and frigate conversion

 Over the following years, Quickmatch made several deployments to Japanese and Korean waters, with the rest of her time spent operating around Australia.
 On 15 May 1950, Quickmatch paid off for a major refit in which she was converted to an anti-submarine frigate at Williamstown Naval Dockyard in Victoria.
 She was recommissioned on 23 September 1955.
 Afterwards, she was deployed to Singapore as part of Australia's contribution to the Far East Strategic Reserve.
 In 1957, Quickmatch operated in support of British Commonwealth forces deployed during the Malayan Emergency, for which she was later awarded her seventh battle honour, "Malaya 1957".

+Quickmatch, along with HMS Cavendish rescued survivors when the stores vessel HMAS Woomera exploded and sank off Sydney Heads on 11 October 1960.

 On 10 November 1960 Quickmatch rescued the crew of an Indonesian Proa with failed engines near Singapore.